The Teichm\"uller and Riemann Moduli Stacks: The Riemann moduli groupoid.

 \section{The Riemann moduli groupoid.}

 In this short section, we adapt the construction of section \ref{Teichmueller} to obtain a groupoid that describes the action of the full diffeomorphism group $\text{Diff}^+(X)$ onto $\mathcal I_0$.
 Fix $V$ as before.
-Thanks to \eqref{mcgroup}, we just have to add the action of the mapping class group on the Teichm\"uller groupoid.
-To do that, we will first replace $V$ by its saturation
+Thanks to \eqref{Riem}, we just have to add the action of the mapping class group \eqref{mcgroup} on the Teichm\"uller groupoid.
+To do that, we assume that $V$ is equal to its saturation